 As of our latest update, William Hill produces around 50,000 cases a year, most of which is made off site and are marketed through various distribution channels.
 The wines offered for visitors are generally much more limited production wines only available to those who visit the winery, online or through their wine club.
 William Hill produces several different categories of wine including the Coastal Series (wines from California’s north and central coastal regions), Napa Valley Series (wines from throughout select vineyard sites in the Napa Valley), the Winemaker Series (limited production wines found only at the winery or online) and the Benchland Series (limited production mostly wines from their estate property surrounding the winery).

-Somewhat unique for a Napa Valley winery, William Hill produces a number of 100% varietal or nearly 100% varietal wines from red varietals that are often primarily used for blending purposes – including Malbec, Merlot, Petit Verdot and Cabernet Franc.
+Somewhat unique for a Napa Valley winery, William Hill produces a number of 100% varietal or nearly 100% varietal wines from red varieties that are often primarily used for blending purposes – including Malbec, Merlot, Petit Verdot and Cabernet Franc.
 These wines are part of either the Winemaker or Benchland Collective series.

 William Hill produces several different styles of Chardonnay including a Napa Valley Chardonnay (much larger production) and a Carneros Chardonnay as part of their Winemaker’s Series.
 No Chardonnay grows on the estate.
-The Napa Valley Chardonnay is a lighter style wine of this varietal – crisp yet with a mouth feel that shows some creamy characteristics.
+The Napa Valley Chardonnay is a lighter style wine of this variety – crisp yet with a mouth feel that shows some creamy characteristics.
 The Winemaker’s Carneros Chardonnay tends to be a richer showing, a wine that will pair well with foods higher in fat, salt or oil content.

 The 2014 Benchland Series Malbec is noticeably dark purple in the glass – offers aromas of leather, darker fruit and some pretty floral notes including violets and dried rose petals.
 Very balanced and food friendly – with tannins that are noticeable – not for any sort of harshness but how seamlessly they linger on the finish.
 Offers plenty of fruit on both the bouquet and palate – this wine is not as earthy or gamey as some of the few Argentina Malbecs we have tried from Mendoza.
 This is a fairly rare 100% varietal Malbec from the Napa Valley.